Architecture of Melbourne: Residential architecture

 Like many other Australian capital cities, Melbourne's suburbs and residential architecture has been shaped by the city's extensive history–thus it is defined by a variation in style, ranging from elaborate Victorian properties to more contemporary postwar homes.
 To counter the trend towards low-density suburban residential growth, the government began a series of controversial public housing projects in the inner city by the Housing Commission of Victoria, which resulted in demolition of many neighbourhoods and a proliferation of high-rise towers.

-Upper class suburbs like Toorak flourished during Melbourne's gold rush era and feature remnants of the prosperous past, as does South Yarra, Malvern and various other eastern suburbs.
-These areas have Tudor, Tudorbethan, Georgian and Victorian architecture in abundance, among many other styles.
-More middle class areas like Camberwell and Caulfield are characterised by Bungalows.
+Suburbs in Melbourne's east like Toorak flourished during Melbourne's gold rush era and feature remnants of the prosperous past, as does South Yarra, Malvern.
+As such, the city contains many homes modelled on English revival styles including classical, Italianate, Tudor and Georgian.
+Further out from the city suburbs like Camberwell and Caulfield are characterised by Edwardian homes and bungalows.
 American architects like Frank Lloyd Wright and Louis Sullivan have also had influence on the residential style of Melbourne.